 - Dramatic Thunder: There was one when Perón was about to open Evita's tomb, after recovering it.
 The thunder was so strong, that there was a blackout in the house!

 - Due to the Dead: The military had no respect for Evita's dead body, which was profanated in unspeakable ways.
+This is based on a popular urban legend that a particularly perverse army colonel fell in love with it and took it wherever he went, to the horror of his colleagues.

 - Evil Mentor: López Rega for Isabel.